What Is Git Worktree and How to Use It

 git worktree repairto fix broken links after moving worktrees or the main repository on disk.

 Today, git worktreeis a stable, well-supported part of Git’s core toolkit.
-Any Git version 2.5 or later supports it, and versions 2.17 and above provide the full set of management commands.
+Any Git version 2.5 or later supports the basic commands, 2.17+ added move and remove, and 2.30+ added repair.
 To learn more about the broader git worktree ecosystem, head back to the home page.